haml/haml/README.md

 Beyond that, the implementation is licensed under the MIT License.

-Copyright (c) 2006-2009 Hampton Catlin and Nathan Weizenbaum
+Copyright (c) 2006-2013 Hampton Catlin, Nathan Weizenbaum and the Haml team

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in